 Once everything has been signed, you have two options for filing.
 You can file online with the Arkansas Secretary of State via this link (with a $22.50 filing fee for filing online).
 If you’re filing online, you can pay the filing fee with a credit card or debit card.
 A PDF copy of the form can be obtained here.
 If you choose to file by mail, you’ll need to send your Articles of Organization, along with a $25 state filing fee, to the following address:

 Once your Articles of Organization have been filed, the Arkansas Secretary of State will contact you either through email or postal mail once your documents have finished processing.
 This can take up to 48 hours from when the documents are received and, unfortunately, Arkansas does not have options available for expedited processing.

 Other LLC Activities

 First, you’ll need to ensure you keep records for filing the Arkansas annual franchise tax report.
 This franchise tax or business tax is due every year by May 1st and can be filed online or by mail.
-The annual franchise tax is an Arkansas state franchise tax applied to most LLCs, this is a minimum of $150 and can be paid with a credit card when filing your annual franchise tax report.
+The annual franchise tax is an Arkansas state franchise tax applied to most LLCs, at a minimum of $150, and can be paid with a credit card when filing your annual franchise tax report.
 For filing your annual franchise tax online, click here.

 If your business in Arkansas will have employees or be collecting sales tax on goods, you’ll also be required to register with the Arkansas Department of Finance and Registration, which can be done online here or by mail.